 The aim of the workshop is to bring together researchers in the field of XML retrieval who participated in the Initiative for the Evaluation of XML retrieval (INEX) during 2003.
 The aim of the INEX initiative is to provide means, in the form of a large XML test collection and appropriate scoring methods, for the evaluation of XML retrieval systems.
 During the past year participating organisations contributed to the building of a large-scale XML test collection by creating topics, performing retrieval runs and providing relevance assessments along two relevance dimensions for XML components of varying granularity.
-The workshop concludes the results of this large-scale effort, summarises and addresses encountered issues and devises a workplan for the evaluation of XML retrieval systems.
+The workshop concludes the results of this large-scale effort, summarises and addresses encountered issues and devises a work plan for the evaluation of XML retrieval systems.

-The workshop is organised into presentation and workshop sessions.
-During the presentation sessions participants have the opportunity to present their approaches to XML indexing and retrieval.
-The workshops serve as discussion forums to review issues related to: the creation of the INEX topics; the definition of the two relevance dimensions; the use of the on-line assessment system; and the development of evaluation metrics.
-Finally, a track proposals workshop will identify new tasks for INEX'04.
+The workshop was organised into presentation and workshop sessions.
+During the presentation sessions participants had the opportunity to present their approaches to XML indexing and retrieval.
+The workshop sessions (organised as working groups) served as discussion forums to review issues related to the creation of the INEX topics, the definition of the two relevance dimensions, the use of the on-line assessment system, and the development of evaluation metrics.